Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### ECS Task Definition

-The ECS task definition is a fundamental component of ECS, containing configurations for resource requirements, container definitions, and other deployment settings.
+The ECS [task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is a fundamental component of ECS, containing configurations for resource requirements, container definitions, and other deployment settings.
 It serves as the blueprint for both ECS services and scheduled tasks.

 An ECS task definition is organized into families which consist of multiple revisions of a given task definition.
 Using the blueprint analogy, these are like different versions of the blueprint.

 #### Container Definitions

-The heart of the task definition is the container definitions.
+The heart of the task definition are the [container definitions](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html).
 These configurations define the container deployed as part of the ECS task, including the image, environment variables, secrets, and other container settings.
 Many of these options are similar to docker run flags.
 You can find detailed information in the [ECS container definition documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions) for more information.

 ##### Essential Container Definition